Green Bay Packers: Uniform variation

+The Packers' uniform manufacturer is Berlin-based Ripon Athletic, who has manufactured the team's uniforms since the 1960s.
 Upon the NFL's switch of uniform suppliers in 2012 to Nike from Reebok, the Packers refused any changes to their uniform in any way outside of the required supplier's logo and new league uniform logos, declining all of Nike's "Elite 51" enhancements, including retaining the traditional striped collar of the jersey rather than Nike's new collar design.
 However, in 2025, the Packers' new 1923 throwback uniform became the first to adopt Nike's "Vapor FUSE" template.